pretix/pretix-docs/docs/guides/two-factor-authentication.md

 Enter this code in the pretix backend in the field labeled "Enter the displayed code here".
 Click :btn:Continue:.

-This takes you to the page titled "Two-factor authentication".
+This takes you back to the page titled "Two-factor authentication".
 The page will now state that 2FA is enabled and under "Registered devices", it will list the device running the TOTP app.

 From now on, you will need both your password and the TOTP from your app to log in to your pretix user account.